meilisearch/meilisearch/README.md

 ## 👩‍💻 Contributing

-Meilisearch is and always will be open-source!
-If you want to contribute to the project, please take a look at this [guidelines](CONTRIBUTING.md).
+Meilisearch is, and will always be, open-source!
+If you want to contribute to the project, please take a look at [our contribution guidelines](CONTRIBUTING.md).

 We are looking forward to review your contribution! ❤️